18ct Gold, Black Rhodium

 2 in stock

 This necklace is made from approximately 6.5 grams of 18ct gold, finished with darkest black rhodium.
-This piece was originally created using CAD technology combined with hand carving.
 Each necklace is hand made in London.

 Widest point: (top of pendant) 18mm tapering to a point at the bottom.

 Height: (from top of wings to bottom point) 16mm

 Clasp Hoop: 9mm diameter

 Length of Chain: 45cm

 ‘Delirium’ is the last series in the trilogy that makes up the collection ‘The Man Who Knows Everything’ – a tale of an alchemist; A futurist shaman transcending centuries and cultures – a man beyond limits and beyond time.